Crohn’s Disease vs. Ulcerative Colitis: What’s the Difference?

-Crohn’s disease and Ulcerative colitis (UC) are the most common subtypes of inflammatory bowel disease (IBD), a group of chronic inflammatory disorders of the digestive tract.
 Both Crohn’s and UC cause intestinal damage due to an exaggerated immune response.
 This response results in the damage of healthy cells and can persist for months or years.

 While Crohn’s and UC are very similar, there are some key differences.